-Research by the nonprofit Employee Benefit Research Institute (EBRI) in Washington, D.C., found older singles and older couples face sharply different out-of-pocket costs for non-recurring health care services, such as home health care, nursing home stays, overnight hospital stays, and outpatient surgery.
+The most recent research available from the nonprofit Employee Benefit Research Institute (EBRI) in Washington, D.C. found older singles and older couples face sharply different out-of-pocket costs for non-recurring health care services, such as home health care, nursing home stays, overnight hospital stays, and outpatient surgery.
 1

 “I was a little surprised at how great the difference is,” said Sudipto Banerjee in an interview, the EBRI research associate who authored the study.
 “Expenses for singles are quite a bit higher than we see for couples.”

 EBRI analyzed health care spending for both recurring services (doctor and dental visits and prescription drugs) and non-recurring services among single and couple households with an age of 65 years and older over a two-year period.

 Out-of-pocket spending for recurring health care expenses, it found, averaged roughly $2,500 per person for both single and couple households, and generally did not change with age.

 The average total non-recurring expense for singles age 65 and older, however, was $7,122, compared with $3,161 for couples.

 The differences are greatest for nursing home costs and home health care, which suggests couples may benefit from having their spouse or partner available to deliver care.

 “Because the differences are greatest for nursing home costs and home health care, we believe that someone who lives with a spouse or partner is able to reduce their costs because that partner is also working as a caregiver,” said Banerjee in an interview.
 “If you are single, you don’t have that option.”

 Indeed, researchers at the University of Michigan’s Institute for Social Research found that singles at age 70 face a shorter life span than couples at the same age.
 Yet, in spite of their shorter life span, the study found that singles are more likely to end up in a nursing home.
 2